-13. Detailed financial information and analysis is outlined in the Report but overall the Report concludes that the Trust is meeting its savings targets, in accordance with the original objectives when the Trust was established in 2015/16, demonstrating sound, and resilient financial management practices, including improved financial planning through three-year budgeting.
+8. The Best Value Review report concluded overall that the Trust 'is meeting its savings targets, in accordance with the original objectives when the Trust was established in 2015/16, demonstrating sound, and resilient financial management practices, including improved financial planning through three-year budgeting.'
+The report also highlighted that relationships between both organisations were strong and based on mutual respect and understanding.